 - You have a Webflow-fluent in-house designer or developer with capacity.

-- You need a single one-page landing site with no CMS — a Webflow template plus a weekend of work usually beats the agency overhead.
+- You need a single one-page landing site with no CMS.
+A Webflow template plus a weekend of work usually beats the agency overhead.

 Webflow Expert vs in-house developer vs general freelancer